click2install/xumacoin/README.md

 ### Check the log files on the VPS
 Login to the VPS and run `tail -f /home/<username>/.xuma/mainnet/debug.log` where `<username>` is the username you installed your node with using the script above.

-This will show the last 10 or so lines of the log file.
+This will `continutally` show the last 10 or so lines of the log file until we cancel it (at the end of this section).

 Note, if you see many lines that look like:

 ```
 ProcessBlock: ORPHAN BLOCK 16, prev=89f920965c1bfa54535be2121ec84c4c060eebc5ef0075f9979852c486473f5d